vuthanhcdt/intelligence_robotics/project/autonoumous_navigation/README.md

 ## 2. Navigation
-After obtaining the map, use the following command for navigation.
-Please note that you need to select the initial starting point for the robot before using it:
+Before starting navigation, ensure the correct map name is specified in the launch file, obtain the map, and then use the provided command; remember to select the initial starting point for the robot.

 ```
 ros2 launch autonoumous_navigation navigation.launch.py